sbonardt/makeitso/README.md

 - listing.html

-Or -like you should- use Bolt CMS, clone this repo in the Bolt themes folder and enable it. ( WIP/THIS IS NOT READY YET!)
+Or -like you should- use Bolt CMS, clone this repo in the Bolt themes folder and enable it. ( WIP! : USING IT AS A BOLT THEME IS NOT READY YET!)

 ---